mkmark/x4-notes/README.md

   - Annihilator, a lot of rolls
     - rare, and depends...
 - engine
-  - Reaver, every 20 rolls
+  - Reaver, every 20 rolls (Use when there's not enough meaterial to build Slingshot yet)
     - 0.44 travel speed
   - Nudger, every 20 rolls
     - 0.44 forward thrust
-  - Slingshot, every 1000 rolls, good that you don't need to do this very often (only for personal S/M ships)
+  - Slingshot, every > 10000 rolls, good that you don't need to do this very often (only for personal ships)
     - 0.29 forward thrust
     - 0.49 travel thrust
-  - Vikas, a lot lot of rolls (only for personal L/XL ships)
+    - using auto click and ocr, I burned my entire stash of 18000 Extended Fuel Tank and Nividium Oxide, to prove that 0.2963x0.4973 is indeed about top 0.01% quality
-    - high rotation thrust
+  - Slingshot, every 20 rolls
-    - high forward thrust
+    - eq 0.7 travel speed
-    - high travel thrust
+  - Vikas, only for XL ships in need of fast Travel attack, e.g., for boaring other ships.

 ## naming scheme